albertwidi/ftest/README.md

 Welcome to the ledger service, it's a place where you can store and transfer money from one account to another.

+## Requirements

+Please install `go` and `docker` in your local environment to run and test the program.

 ## NOTES

 The program is expected to be running from a clean state, this means the container must be brought down first when something goes wrong.
 This is because some bootstrap steps will fail due duplicates.